| || member for 4 years, 7 months, 9 days|

 I have a virtual cemetery for memorials that could use some tokens of remembrance.
 The contents change periodically and I try to keep the number between 10-15, but sometimes it's larger.
 I also have virtual cemeteries for deceased firefighters, mostly from Michigan, and a few police officers.
 Please visit them if you can.

-I try to follow these guidelines:
+I'm not perfect and never will be, but I try to follow these guidelines:

 "Assume good faith."